leejo/cgi-alternatives/README.md

 of concerns and easy testing.

-All the examples are commented, where i feel it is necessary to highlight the differences between the implemntations, however i do not explain the details of the frameworks - i would be duplicating the framework's docs if i did that, so have a look at the links provided and investigate further.
+All the examples are commented, where i feel it is necessary to highlight the differences between the implementations, however i do not explain the details of the frameworks - i would be duplicating the framework's docs if i did that, so have a look at the links provided and investigate further.